VALUES & BELIEFS

 We are initiated into this community of faith by Baptism and through the celebration of Holy Communion.
-The United Methodist Church is part of the Church Universal.
+The Global Methodist Church is part of the Church Universal.
 All persons, regardless of race, color, national origin, status, or economic condition are welcome to attend its services, receive Holy Communion, and, after taking vows, be baptized and admitted into membership.

 Service To The World

 John Wesley, the founder of the Methodist movement, said there was no religion except for social religion.
-In his name and in his spirit the United Methodist church reaches out to establish peace and justice in our world.
+In his name and in his spirit the Global Methodist church reaches out to establish peace and justice in our world.